Ischgl - perhaps more than any other resort in Austria - has completely changed its image over the last years.

 Ischgl was once a farming village on the road up and over the pass into the neighbouring province of Vorarlberg.
 In fact, the original settlers were thought to have arrived on the mountain trail over the pass as a gorge made any entrance to the Paznaun valley difficult.

-Nowadays the village has good road connections to the main Inn valley.
+Nowadays the village has good road connections to the main Inn valley and the nearest airport at Innsbruck.
 Those travelling by car

-should remember, however, that this is a resort surrounded by high mountains
+should remember, however, that this is an Austrian ski resort surrounded by high mountains

 and chains and winter equipment are a necessity.
 The summer route over the